LEAF: Navigating Concept Drift in Cellular Networks: Introduction

 First, {\bf we characterize concept drift in the context of a large cellular network}, exploring drift for KPIs using more than four years of KPI data in a major United States city and surrounding metropolitan area, from one of the largest cellular providers in the United States.
 We demonstrate concept drift in a large cellular network comparing different KPIs, model families, training set sizes, and periods across many regression models and tasks.
 Concept drift occurs consistently and independently of both the size and period of the training set.
-Further, the diverse, longitudinal nature of the dataset used presents a challenging concept drift problem.
+The diverse, longitudinal nature of the dataset used presents a challenging concept drift problem.

-Second, {\bf we introduce {\em LEAF} (Local Error Approximation of Features) to detect, explain, and mitigate concept drift in cellular networks}.
+To detect, mitigate and explain this concept drift in cellular networks, {\bf we introduce {\em LEAF} (Local Error Approximation of Features)} as an explainable ML approach for networking models.
 We apply Kolmogorov-Smirnov Windowing (KSWIN) to time-series of estimated errors, which tells us when a model drifts.
-We complement existing drift explanation methods in regression-based supervised learning tasks.
 We find the most representative features that reflect error distributions, and use LEAplot and LEAgram to inform operators about for \textit{which features}, \textit{where}, and \textit{how much} concept drift occurs, which maps to the under-trained region of a model.
 Based on these explanations, the framework strategically re-samples the training data, and creates temporal ensembles to mitigate drift.
+In addition to providing explanations for drift, LEAF also outperforms the baseline approach of regular retraining using a fixed-size window of recent observations, which we find can even reduce model performance in a number of settings!

-Third, {\bf we evaluate LEAF holistically, on more than four years of data from a large cellular carrier, evaluating both its effectiveness and efficiency}, across many KPIs and families of machine learning models.
+Finally, {\bf we evaluate the effectiveness and efficiency of LEAF holistically on the complete dataset and showcase the explanation power}, across boosting, bagging, and LSTM-based models and a variety of forecasting targets.
 LEAF consistently outperforms existing mitigation approaches, while reducing costly retraining operations by as much as 76.9\% (compared to periodic retraining).
-Using explanations provided by groups of multiple representative features, we consistently reduce errors across KPIs for boosting, bagging, and LSTM-based models.
-We also find that while KPIs with higher dispersion are harder to mitigate, LEAF is still able to consistently reduce errors.
+While KPIs with higher dispersion are harder to mitigate, LEAF is still able to consistently reduce errors.
+From a case study, LEAF provides possible explanations of drift by identifying the most responsible features.
+LEAplot further localizes the high-error eNodeBs, where the top 5\% of error mostly comes from suburban areas.
+From LEAgram, we also find that the over and underestimation changes over time, and the overestimation phase correlates highly with less mobility.